 The college's Advanced Manufacturing Technology degree program trains machinists, toolmakers and CNC programmers.
 It is the only community college training program of its kind within 125 miles, and it has a 100 percent job placement rate for graduates, with nearly all students securing work prior to of graduation.

 Currently, 45 students graduate from this program each year, but the lack of additional lab space and necessary equipment on campus prohibits the college from teaching and training more students, making CAMS an essential project for regional industry growth and development.

 To make CAMS a reality, public sector and private industry investment in is crucial.
 In early 2015, the Hudson Valley Community College Foundation established a capital campaign committee comprised of industry partners and longtime faculty and set out to raise $3.25 million for construction and equipment.

-As of June 2017, the Hudson Valley Community College Foundation has secured $2.95 million toward this goal, including:
+The Hudson Valley Community College Foundation has secured gifts toward this initiative, including:

 How You Can Help

 Fundraising from the public and private sector continues.
 For information on how to contribute to the project, contact: